tylahart/IntroToSWEProject/README.md

-This is a Node.js server for handling user authentication and waste data management using Express, Mongoose, and Passport.js.
+This is a full-stack MERN application for handling user authentication and waste data management.

 Prerequisites
 Before running this project, ensure you have the following installed on your machine: